nuxt/website-v2/content/en/guides/directory-structure/store.md

 </style>
 ```

-The module method also works for top-level definitions without implementing a sub-directory in the store directory
+The module method also works for top-level definitions without implementing a sub-directory in the store directory.

 Example for state: you create a file `store/state.js` and add the following